Healthcare18 min read

 • Homeostasis mechanisms

-With only 25 questions, each question covers a different system or concept.
+With only 25 scored questions (30 total, including pilot items), each question covers a different system or concept.
 There's no room for weakness in any area.
+The difficulty averages above are widely reported student estimates, not official Elsevier statistics — HESI does not publish national section averages.

 Section-by-Section Study Strategy